-Figure 9.11 shows the journey time bands by public transport to the city centre in 2011.
-Figure 9.12 shows the same for 2035.
-As evident, the area within 1 hour's travel time to the city centre is far more extensive in the future and accordingly, the areas within shorter journey times are correspondingly greater.
+Figure 9.10 shows the journey time bands by public transport to the city centre in the 'without Strategy' scenario.
+Figure 9.11 shows the same for the 'with-Strategy' scenario.
+As evident, the area within 1 hour's travel time to the city centre is far more extensive with the Strategy in place, and the areas within shorter journey times are correspondingly greater.
 Of particular note, is the impact of new Metro North on the northern corridor, including Dublin Airport.

-Figure 9.11: Travel Time by Public Transport to the City Centre 2011
+Figure 9.10 - Travel Time by Public Transport to the City Centre 'without Strategy'

-Figure 9.12 - Travel Time by Public Transport to the City Centre in 2035 (with Strategy)
+Figure 9.11 - Travel Time by Public Transport to the City Centre 2035 'with Strategy'